niacobel/CHAINS/docs/source/abin_launcher.other.rst

 Clusters configuration file
 ===========================

-The clusters configuration file, named ``clusters.yml``, is the YAML file containing all the information about the clusters, such as the command used to submit jobs, the location of the programs you want to run, the command to run them, the scaling function and the job scales.
+The clusters configuration file, named ``clusters.yml``, is a YAML file where all the information about the clusters is specified.
+This includes the command used to submit jobs on the cluster as well as all the profiles.
+Those profiles define the rendering function, the location of the programs you want to run, the command to run them, the scaling function and the job scales.
 If you don't know what those parameters are, they have been introduced in the previous sections of this documentation (see :ref:`submitting step <submitting_step>`, :doc:`job scaling <abin_launcher.job_scale>` and :doc:`rendering the templates <abin_launcher.rendering>`).
-Here is a full overview of what the file might look like:
+Here is what the structure of this file looks like:

 .. code-block:: yaml